sonyhome/PWM_Servomotor_Animatronics_with_Adafruit_PCA9685/README.md

 * If your motors have different limits, change their ranges in the sketch in SERVO_MOTOR_BOTTOM and SERVO_MOTOR_TOP.
 * If the motors are too slow or too fast, change LOOP_DELAY.
 * If you want more or less debug output on the console you can set DEBUG_VERBOSE_ON, DEBUG_STATE_ON, DEBUG_MENU_ON and DEBUG_ON to true or false.

+## Tweaking

+If you need to control more motors, you can update the arrays accordingly.
+However that's not sufficient.
+You must also update the menu with new options to send commands to these new motors.